 - Do not cash such cheques as they are likely forgeries and will bounce.
 If you choose to attempt to cash the cheque, exercise extreme caution and confirm with your bank that there will be no financial or legal repercussions or costs if it doesn't clear.

 - You are instructed to not tell anyone about your "win" or else you will be unable to claim your prize.

-- If you had won a real prize from WCLC, sharing the news about your win with family, friends and others would not disqualify you from being entitled to a prize.
+- If you had won a real lottery prize, sharing the news about your win with family, friends and others would not disqualify you from being entitled to a prize.

 - Phone: 1-800-665-3313 (Canada only) or 204-942-8217 (outside of Canada);